centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 title: Resources Status
 ---

-The `Resources Status` page is your main view to track resources events & statuses, analyze & quickly handle them.
+The `Monitoring > Resources Status` page is your main view to track resources events & statuses, analyze & quickly handle them.

 This view mixes hosts & services to have a unified interface and way to manage events.